 - 1. A grievance does not include a grade discrepancy, suspension/dismissal, sexual harassment or other issues that can be handled through a usual university process.
-The first step is for the student to meet with the involved faculty/staff member(s) for discussion. - 2.
-If this discussion does not result in a resolution, the student/faculty member(s) may request Chair/Director to become involved. - 3.
-For nursing students: If the grievance has not been resolved, the student may submit the grievance in writing to the Director of the School of Nursing who will obtain input from the involved faculty or staff member(s) and may appoint an ad hoc committee of faculty not involved in the course to investigate the grievance and give written advice to the Director of the School of Nursing.
+The first step is for the student to meet with the involved faculty/staff member(s) for discussion. - If this discussion does not result in a resolution, the student/faculty member(s) may request Chair/Director to become involved.
+The grievance document submitted by the student shall include: - a. substance of the grievance - b. what steps have been taken - c. desired result - 3.
+Students who have completed the process with the Department Chair or School Director and the grievance has not been resolved, the student may submit the grievance in writing to the Senior Associate Dean for Academic Affairs (for undergraduate students) and to the Associate Dean for Research and Graduate Studies (for graduate students), who will obtain input from the involved faculty or staff member(s) and may appoint an ad hoc committee of faculty not involved in the course to investigate the grievance and give written advice to the Senior Associate Dean for Academic Affairs or the Associate Dean for Research and Graduate Studies.